kubo/ruby-oci8/docs/install-instant-client.md

 specified module could not be found. )", either `OCI.DLL` or a DLL depended by `OCI.DLL` could not be found in `PATH`.

-If `OCI.DLL` is surely in `PATH`, the missing DLL is a Visual C++ runtime library in most cases.
-You need to install "Microsoft Visual C++ Redistributable Package" or copy the runtime library to the directory where `ruby.exe` resides.
+If `OCI.DLL` is surely in `PATH`, the missing module is a Visual C++ runtime library in most cases.
+You need to install "Microsoft Visual C++ Redistributable Package" or copy a runtime library to the directory where `ruby.exe` resides.

 | Oracle Version | Package | Runtime Library|
 |---|---|---|